dimitarpg13/aiconcepts/README.md

-# Thought Forming, Consciousness, Intelligent Machines, Inference, Logic Systems
+# Thought Forming, Consciousness, Intelligent Machines, Computability, Inference, Logic Systems
 ## Summary

 This repository is a **work in progress**.